bright/new-www/_posts/2017-10-30-iota-hello-world.md

 })
 ```

-We need to specify where do we send our tokens with message to and which of (our) wallets the tokens come from (if we're sending non-zero value).
+We need to specify where we send our tokens with message to and which of (our) wallets the tokens come from (if we're sending non-zero value).
 In the response, we get a `transaction` object for each `transfer` object we've submitted.

 ![Attaching to the IOTA's Tangle](/images/iota/attach-tangle.jpg)

-If we're lucky, we should be able to get the transacton's `hash` property, paste it at one of [the online Tangle viewers](https://thetangle.org) and see the details of our transaction.
+If we're lucky, we should be able to get the transaction's `hash` property, paste it at one of [the online Tangle viewers](https://thetangle.org) and see the details of our transaction.
 It will be most probably in the "Pending" state.
-This means the transaction was properly attached to the Tangle, although it wasn't yet validated by another transactions in the Tangle tree and we need to wait a bit.
-Normally it gets into "Confirmed" state within few minutes and we can call it a day.
+This means the transaction was properly attached to the Tangle, although it wasn't yet validated by other transactions in the Tangle tree and we need to wait a bit.
+Normally it gets into "Confirmed" state within a few minutes and we can call it a day.

 But we might be not that lucky and our transaction might get attached to the part of the tree that will never be validated, either because there were too many tips in the Tangle tree waiting for validation so that it gets "forgotten" by the tip selection algorithm (the tip selection algorithm is biased towards the transactions from the top of the tree) or it happened to get attached to the subtree that yielded incorrect.